LegendaryLinux/arch76-oryxpro5/README.md

 [NVIDIA/Troubleshooting](https://wiki.archlinux.org/index.php/NVIDIA/Troubleshooting)
 page, as well as on the [NVIDIA Optimus](https://wiki.archlinux.org/index.php/Optimus) page.
 However, doing so may require blacklisting modules which are necessary for `optirun` to function.
-In the future, there may be a solution to this, but for now I recommend against implementing a blacklist solution.
+In the future there may be a solution to this, but for now I recommend against implementing a blacklist solution.
 If you really like `xfce` (like me), fifteen seconds isn't all that bad considering the amount of trouble necessary to get Arch working on this system.